 The U.S. data center colocation market is projected to grow at a CAGR of 12.77% to reach a value of US$24.888 billion by 2025, from US$12.101 billion in 2019.

 By colocation model, the U.S. data center colocation market has been segmented into wholesale and retail.
-In retail colocation, enterprises lease required space with a data center, while in wholesale colocation the company leases large portion or the entire data center space while it may not be managing it.
-Wholesale model holds a significantly large share in the U.S. market on account of presence of a large number of companies which require a large data center space for storing huge volumes of data.
+In retail colocation, enterprises lease required space with a data center, while in wholesale colocation the company leases a large portion of the entire data center space while it may not be managing it.
+The wholesale model holds a significantly large share in the U.S. market on account of the presence of a large number of companies that require a large data center space for storing huge volumes of data.
 Many companies across industries like communication and technology and retail hold large spaces in colocation data centers on account of huge volumes of data traveling through their networks every day.
-The popularity of retail colocation model is rising in the U.S. market on account of growing small and medium-sized enterprises which usually operate with limited budget.
-Most of the small and medium-sized enterprises with increasing number of digitized business functions are focusing on leveraging on retail colocation spaces for their business.
-Presence of a good number of players in this market is making wholesale colocation affordable even for small and medium-sized enterprises.
+The popularity of the retail colocation model is rising in the U.S. market on account of growing small and medium-sized enterprises that usually operate with a limited budget.
+Most of the small and medium-sized enterprises with an increasing number of digitized business functions are focusing on leveraging retail colocation spaces for their business.
+The presence of a good number of players in this market is making wholesale colocation affordable even for small and medium-sized enterprises.
 Companies are looking for types of colocation centers that offer them both colocation models as this will help them in maintaining a good blend of both of these types, thus aiding the companies in business expansion.

-By industry, the U.S. data center colocation market has been segmented into communication and technology, BFSI, government, healthcare, manufacturing, media and entertainment and others.
-Communication and technology industry holds a significantly large share in this market on account of presence of a good number of companies in this country.
-Favorable business environment for this industry in this country is bringing many new start-ups which are expected to contribute to the market growth over the projected period.
+By industry, the U.S. data center colocation market has been segmented into communication and technology, BFSI, government, healthcare, manufacturing, media and entertainment, and others.
+The communication and technology industry holds a significantly large share in this market on account of the presence of a good number of companies in this country.
+A favorable business environment for this industry in this country is bringing many new start-ups which are expected to contribute to the market growth over the projected period.
 The market growth in other industries is expected to remain solid over the forecast period.